janebmckenna/Milestone-Project2/README.md

 **Footer**

-I've chosen to use the tradional footer space to house a contact us link which opens in a new tab and allows users to provide feedback and ideas to me.
+I've chosen to use the traditional footer space to house a contact us link which opens in a new tab and allows users to provide feedback and ideas to me.

 **Win/Loss Screens**